The senior-studio alternative to Toptal

-A marketplace gives you a contractor.
+A talent network gives you a contractor.
 It doesn't give you a delivered product.

-Toptal and Upwork are great at connecting you to talent.
-But on both, you remain the project manager: you define the scope, coordinate the work, check the quality, and absorb the risk if a contractor underdelivers or walks away.
-For a small task that's fine.
+Toptal is effective at matching teams with vetted senior contractors.
+But you remain the project manager: you define the scope, coordinate the work, check the quality, and absorb the risk if a contractor underdelivers or walks away.
+For a defined seat that's fine.
 For a product, it's a second job.

 $60-200+/hr